 The Indian software industry was inextricably tied to the US.
 It was born in the 1970s when the Tata Consultancy Services (TCS) opened shop and started sending Indian engineers abroad to the US to do software programming, referred to as 'bodyshopping.'
 Some companies were helped at the start by Indian Government policies that permitted duty-free imports of computer systems if importers would promise to export software and services (usually to the US) worth twice the value of imports within a specified time period.
-In 1978, however, IBM had to exit the market in violation of Foreign Exchange regulations, serving a blow to firms that required their hardware.35 There was little seen of the US hardware boom in India as the industry was not mature and did not acquire the technical knowhow of firms like IBM, that had virtually a monopoly in mainframe computers (Bhatnagar, 2006).36
+In 1978, however, IBM had to exit the market in violation of Foreign Exchange regulations, serving a blow to firms that required their hardware.
+There was little seen of the US hardware boom in India as the industry was not mature and did not acquire the technical knowhow of firms like IBM, that had virtually a monopoly in mainframe computers (Bhatnagar, 2006).
+The service of the US hardware boom in India as the industry was not mature and did not acquire the technical knowhow of firms like IBM, that had virtually a monopoly in mainframe computers (Bhatnagar, 2006).

-As the personal computer became more popular in the US, the demand for software programming services grew rapidly, especially for low-cost workers from India.37 However, the lack of a domestic market and of the advanced technological capability required to write software meant that 90% of software revenues came from US on-site work (NASSCOM, 2003).
+As the personal computer became more popular in the US, the demand for software programming services grew rapidly, especially for low-cost workers from India.
+However, the lack of a domestic market and of the advanced technological capability required to write software meant that 90% of software revenues came from US on-site work (NASSCOM, 2003).
 These counted towards exports, and exports grew from about \$50 million in the late 1980s to about \$200 million by 1993, at a rate of about 30% a year.